 - installing insulation for doors, windows, roofs and walls

-Many of the technologies your business could employ to reduce energy use may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme.
-For more information, see our guide on first-year allowances for energy saving products.
+Many of the technologies your business could employ to reduce energy use may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme - see first-year allowances for energy saving products.

 The Energy Star logo means that the energy consumption of an appliance - eg computers, monitors, printers, fax machines and imaging equipment - is below an agreed level when in standby mode.
 Consider buying office and imaging products that have the logo as they use up to 60 per cent less electricity than standard equipment.